dylan-lang/opendylan/documentation/building-with-duim/source/commands.rst

 contains all the menu commands required in the *File* menu of the task list manager.
-It replaces the definition of each menu button, as well as the definition of the *File* menu itself, in the original implementation of the task list manager application that was given in `See Adding Menus To The Application <menus.htm#81811>`_.
+It replaces the definition of each menu button, as well as the definition of the *File* menu itself, in the original implementation of the task list manager application that was given in `Adding Menus To The Application <menus.htm#81811>`_.
 As you can see, this definition is considerably shorter than the individual definitions of the menu and menu buttons previously required,